The conference theme is:

 Workshops that concentrate on a specific topic related to the theme of the conference (e.g. research into professional practice, innovations in the curriculum, et cetera).

-We invite scholars and professionals to send abstracts (SEE Submission proposal FORMAT) for either of the two types of parallel session.
+Scholars and professionals are invited to send abstracts (SEE Submission proposal FORMAT) for either of the two types of parallel sessions.
 Details on the different sessions and guidelines can be found on this page (deadline: November 15, 2019).

 The content committee reserves the right to select speakers from among the submitted proposals.
-If necessary, the content committee will give feedback.
+If necessary, the content committee will provide feedback on draft proposals.

 The content committee will create a final programme for the parallel sessions, considering the submissions.

-Please bear in mind that the submission of a proposal does not in itself mean that you are registered for the conference.
-Presenters and speakers need to subscribe and pay for the conference themselves.
+The submission of a proposal does not in itself result in conference registration.
+Presenters and speakers must register and pay for the conference themselves.

 Submissions can be sent to the office of the conference INCHE Europe, INCHE-Europe@inche.one.